NickHeap2/retroarch-asset-server/README.md

 # RetroArch asset server

 This is an implementation of the Online Updater Content Downloader that is built into RetroArch.
-You can use it to serve up roms from a full rom set to your devices running RetroArch.
+You can use it to serve up your ROMs, and their required BIOS files, from a full rom set to your devices running RetroArch.
-My use case is I have a PC with the MAME 0.78 ROM set that I want to be able to easily get select games onto my switchrooted Nintendo Switch without faffing with memory cards.
+My use case is I have a PC with the MAME 0.78 ROM set that I want to be able to easily get select games onto my switchrooted Nintendo Switch without faffing around with memory cards.

 [![Node.js CI](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/main.yml)
 [![Standardjs](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/lint.yml)
 [![CodeQL](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/NickHeap2/retroarch-asset-server/actions/workflows/codeql-analysis.yml)

+### Features
+* Browse ROMs by Description, Manufacturer, ROM Name and Year
+* Download your ROM plus any required BIOS to your device

 ### Start your server where your ROMs are
 ![Asset Server](/resources/start.png "Asset Server")
 ### Download your ROMs to your device
 ![Content Downloader](/resources/asset-server.gif "Content Downloader")

-## Run the server
+## First Run the server
 Download the server executable for your platform from https://github.com/NickHeap2/retroarch-asset-server/releases
 ``` text
 Usage: retroarch-asset-server [options]